-- (1) Local government plans and land use regulations shall be updated to conform to this division at periodic review.
-Prior to the adoption of a state ASP required by this division, a local government shall be required to include a periodic review work task to comply with this division.
-However, the periodic review work task shall not begin prior to the adoption of the state ASP.
-For airports affecting more than one local government, applicable requirements of this division shall be included in a coordinated work program developed for all affected local governments concurrent with the timing of periodic review for the jurisdiction with the most land area devoted to airport uses. - (2) Amendments to plan and land use regulations may be accomplished through plan amendment requirements of ORS 197.610 to 197.625 in advance of periodic review where such amendments include coordination with and adoption by all local governments with responsibility for areas of the airport subject to the requirements of this division. - (3) Airports registered, licensed or otherwise recognized by ODOT on or before December 31, 1994 that in 1994 were the base for three or more aircraft shall be subject to the requirements of this division.
-After the Oregon Transportation Commission adopts the state ASP, all airports identified in the state ASP shall be subject to this division.
-When an airport has been authorized for closure by ODOT, it may be removed from a local ASP.
+(1) Local government plans and land use regulations shall be updated to conform to this division at periodic review, except for provisions of chapter 859, OR Laws 1997 that became effective on passage.
+Prior to the adoption of the list of airports required by ORS 836.610(3), a local government shall be required to include a periodic review work task to comply with this division.
+However, the periodic review work task shall not begin prior to the Oregon Department of Aviation's adoption of the list of airports required by ORS 836.610(3).
+For airports affecting more than one local government, applicable requirements of this division shall be included in a coordinated work program developed for all affected local governments concurrent with the timing of periodic review for the jurisdiction with the most land area devoted to airport uses.

+(2) Amendments to plan and land use regulations may be accomplished through plan amendment requirements of ORS 197.610 to 197.625 in advance of periodic review where such amendments include coordination with and adoption by all local governments with responsibility for areas of the airport subject to the requirements of this division.

-- (4) Compliance with the requirements of this division shall be deemed to satisfy the requirements of Statewide Planning Goal 12 (Transportation) and OAR 660, Division 12 related Airport Planning. - (5) Uses authorized by this division shall comply with all applicable requirements of other laws. - (6) Notwithstanding the provisions of OAR 660-013-0140 amendments to acknowledged comprehensive plans and land use regulations, including map amendments and zone changes, require full compliance with the provisions of this division, except where the requirements of the new regulation or designation are the same as the requirements they replace. - (7) The requirements of this division do not apply directly to an application for a comprehensive plan amendment pending before a local government on the effective date of this division.
+(3) Compliance with the requirements of this division shall be deemed to satisfy the requirements of Statewide Planning Goal 12 (Transportation) and OAR 660, division 12 related Airport Planning.

+(4) Uses authorized by this division shall comply with all applicable requirements of other laws.

+(5) Notwithstanding the provisions of OAR 660-013-0140 amendments to acknowledged comprehensive plans and land use regulations, including map amendments and zone changes, require full compliance with the provisions of this division, except where the requirements of the new regulation or designation are the same as the requirements they replace.